Big John Holly

 Male Holly Pollenizer

 Ilex x attenuata ‘Big John’

 The Big John holly is a male hybrid between a Dahoon Holly (Ilex cassine) and an American Holly (Ilex opaca).
 According to Holies, The Genus Ilex by Fred C. Galle, the Big John was a seedling of the Foster No. 2 holly.
 It was discovered by J.A.
 Webb and introduced in 1980.
-The Big John holly is an excellent American holly pollinator because of its heritage.
-Planting instruction can be found at boydnursery.net/planting/.
+The Big John holly is a capable American holly pollenizer because of its heritage.
+Planting instruction can be found at boydnursery.net/arrival-care-notes/.

 * A special thanks to Horticulture Extension Agent Amy Dismukes with the UT/TSU Agricultural Extension Office of the Greater Nashville Area for her research on the origin of this cultivar.

 Flowers are staminate in 3 to 9 flowered cymes; pistillate solitary; flowers are dull white with yellow pollen tipped anthers; about the latest evergreen holly to flower around May

 zone 7a – 9b *need help finding your hardiness zone?

 Leaves are 1 to 3 inches long, elliptic to oblong-ovate, and less spiny than other classic hollies

 20-30 feet tall at maturity with 15-20 foot spread